fabiom/fabiom.github.io-old2/information-geometry/dual-connections.md

 such that $$\nabla^{(\alpha)}$$ and $$\nabla^{(-\alpha)}$$ are duals, $$\nabla^{(0)}$$, is the Levi-Civita connection, $$\nabla^{(1)} = \nabla$$ and $$\nabla^{(-1)}=\nabla^*$$.
 In particular, if we define the _Amari-Chentsov tensor_ as $$C(X,Y,Z) = \langle \nabla_X Y - \nabla^*_X Y,Z \rangle = \nabla g$$, then we can construct $$\nabla^{(\alpha)}$$ using the previous example for $$A= \frac{\alpha}{2}C$$.

-An important case of a dualistic structures in information geometry is the pair of [exponential and mixture connections](/information-geometry/e-m-connections.html).
+An important case of a dualistic structure in information geometry is the pair of [exponential and mixture connections](/information-geometry/e-m-connections.html).

 **See also:** [Dually flat manifolds](/information-geometry/dually-flat.html)